 Is staff training required to keep up with current legislation?

-Yes, at certain times training is required to ensure you are abiding by the law.
+Yes.
+With certain training courses, it is required to ensure you are abiding by the law.
 For example, if you employ over 5 staff it is a legal requirement to have a designated, trained First Aider.
 Not keeping up with legislation could result in fines, closure of business or even imprisonment.

 Can staff training address skill shortages?

-A number of courses we offer aren’t required to be attended by law but are designed to upskill the employee.
-If you feel a staff member is lacking skills in a certain area, one of our training courses could give them that extra knowledge to enable them to gain the sufficient skills.
+A number of courses we offer aren’t required to be attended by law but are designed to up-skill the employee.
+If you feel a staff member is lacking skills in a certain area, our training courses could give them that extra knowledge to enable them to gain the sufficient skills.

 Will it improve the performance and morale of my employees?